kriss024/Anaconda-Python-for-Data-Science-Basic/README.md

-# Anaconda Python 3.8.8 for Data Science uses
+# Anaconda Python 3.8.8 for Data Science use

 ## How to Use this Image
 To launch the container, run the following command: